shazhou-ww/moorex/README.md

 On every state change Moorex:

-1. Calls `effectsAt(state)` to compute the desired effect set.
+1. Calls `effectsAt(state)` to compute the desired effect set as a Record (key-value map).
-2. Deduplicates them by `effect.key`.
+2. Cancels running effects whose keys disappeared from the Record.
-3. Cancels running effects whose keys disappeared.
+3. Starts any new effects whose keys were introduced in the Record.
-4. Starts any new effects whose keys were introduced.
+4. Leaves untouched effects whose keys are still present.

-5. Leaves untouched effects whose keys are still present.
+The Record's keys serve as effect identifiers for reconciliation, so Effect types no longer need to have a `key` property.

 Each effect's lifecycle is managed by the `runEffect(effect)` return value: